Sage/carbon-factory/README.md

 Carbon Factory provides [Gulp](http://gulpjs.com/) tasks to help compile assets for your application.
 If you set up your project using the `prepare` command, you should already have a `gulpfile.js` using the appropriate Gulp tasks.

-To run Gulp, run it from your project directory:
+To run Gulp, run it from your project directory (this will do an initial build of your assets, and continue watching for any changes):

 ```bash
 gulp
 ```

+## See if it works

+With gulp compiling your assets, you should be able to run a simple web server from your project (`python -m SimpleHTTPServer`) and navigate to [http://localhost:8000/](http://localhost:8000/) in your browser.
+You can add additional routes to your project in `/src/main.js` using any new components you build.

+## Further Configuration

 The following shows how you can use the Gulp tasks provided with Carbon Factory: